mbe9a/Example-VHDL-Work/README.md

 # Example-VHDL-Work
-These are a few of the entities I designed for the final project in ECE 4435, Computer Architecture and Design.
+The final project in ECE 4435 was to design a Turing-complete 16-bit processor.
+Most of my work was done graphically, so if you wish to see the entire processor just let me know!